Cllr Ian Caldwell

 I am concerned about environmental matters and maintaining Redbourn's unique character while enabling it to survive long term and thus am involved in the various parish council campaigns to prevent it being engulfed by unsuitable housing and help maintain its pleasant environment.

 I have served on the council for ten years, initially co-opted and then twice elected.
-I am currently vice-chair of both Planning, and Management and Communications and also sit on Finance and Policy and Commons and Green Spaces.
+I am currently vice-chair of Finance and Policy and also sit on Management and Communications and Commons and Green Spaces.
 I am actively involved in the Village Hall management and consider it "the jewel" in Redbourn's crown."

 In order for openness and transparency, it is a legal requirement (Local Government Act 2000) for all members and co-opted members of district and parish councils to complete a Register of Interests form to register their financial and other interests.
 A Register of Interests form must be completed within 28 days of being elected.